-12 Frugal Ways to Beat the Summer Heat
+12 Money-Saving Ways to Beat the Summer Heat

 As someone who naturally runs about as hot as a communal indoor hot-tub, I've had to find, develop, and figure out a multitude of ways to stay cool when Mother Nature feels like proving Al Gore right by cranking up Earth’s thermostat to record-setting temperatures.
 Whether it’s taking the time to understand how a ceiling fan circulates air or simply running cold water over your wrists, there are plenty of quick, easy, and affordable (and often money saving) tips and tricks that will help you stay cool in spite of the heat.